Papercloud/active_admin_multi_upload/README.md

 ActiveAdminMultiUpload is a version of jquery-fileupload-ui built to work with nested objects and ActiveAdmin 1.0.
 It supports all major features including file-previews and progress bars, and has been built so as to have the simplest implentation possible.
 It has been tested with Rails 4.0.2 and Ruby 2.1.0

+**Please Note: Version 1.0.0 of this software only includes support for nested associations (eg. `Gallery.pictures`) and not standalone uploads.
+Feature will come in a future release.**

 Getting Started
 ========